thenexthub/Codira/docs/OwnershipManifesto.md

 when an `inout` argument is not the last argument to a call.
-The purpose of this phase division is to minimize the duration of the formal access while still preserving, to the greatest extent possible, Swift's left-to-right evaluation rules.
+The purpose of this phase division is to minimize the duration of the formal access while still preserving, to the greatest extent possible, Codira's left-to-right evaluation rules.

 ## The Law of Exclusivity